📋 In this article

 - Illegible handwriting — Written fast during a busy event, entries become unreadable within weeks.

 - Single point of failure — One notebook.
 One house.
-One flood, one move — and years of records are gone.
+One flood, one move — years of records gone.

-- No search — Finding what the Johnson family gave at your sister's wedding three years ago means flipping through every page manually.
+- No search — Finding what a family gave three years ago means flipping every page manually.

-- No calculation — Adding up cash received from 150 guests takes a calculator and time you don't have on the day.
+- No calculation — Adding up cash from 150 guests takes time you don't have on the day.

-- Not shareable — When you and your partner are both at a function, only one person can write in the book.
+- Not shareable — When you and your partner are both at an event, only one person can write.

-- No multi-currency support — When your cousin in Australia sends A$200 and your UK friend gives £50, paper can't tell you the running total in any useful way.
+- No multi-currency — When your cousin sends A$200 and a friend gives £50, paper can't total that meaningfully.

-In a survey of families who track gifts, 71% reported losing at least one important gift record due to misplaced paper lists.
-46% said they made return gift mistakes because they couldn't accurately recall what they had previously received.
+71% of families reported losing at least one important gift record due to misplaced paper lists.
+46% made return gift mistakes because they couldn't accurately recall what they had previously received.

 Digital vs Paper: Head-to-Head